 6.52 Suppression of language-defined run-time checking [MXB]

-The vulnerability as documented in ISO/IEC 24772-1 subclause 6.52 is not applicable to Python because Python does not have a mechanism for suppressing run-time error checking.
-The only suppression available is the suppression of run-time warnings using the command line “–W” option that suppresses the printing of warnings but does not affect the execution of the program.
+The vulnerability as documented in ISO/IEC 24772-1 6.52 is not applicable to Python because Python does not have a mechanism for suppressing run-time error checking.
+The only suppression available is the suppression of run-time warnings using the command line option specific to the execution environment.

 6.53 Provision of inherently unsafe operations [SKL]